El Salvador wants Bitcoin as official means of payment

 This is especially true for states that are not necessarily run democratically.
 Should El Salvador actually benefit from this step in the end, for example through large investments from Bitcoin investors, which would massively support the economy in the small country, a Bitcoin deal would also be conceivable in other countries around the world.

-adbtc Banner
+Banner ySense

 Divided reactions among financial experts